C-Reactive Protein (CRP)

 Is there anything else I should know?

 CRP levels can be elevated in the later stages of pregnancy as well as with use of birth control pills or hormone replacement therapy (i.e., estrogen).
 Higher levels of CRP have also been observed in people who are obese.
+CRP can also be increased in people who have cancer.

 The erythrocyte sedimentation rate (ESR) test will also be increased in the presence of inflammation; however, CRP increases sooner and then decreases more rapidly than the ESR.